victorelgersma/blog/_posts/2025-09-03-the-great-acceleration-an-environmental-history-of-the-anthropocene-since-1945.md

 - every energy technology results in the loss of some useful energy

+The following technological discoveries allowed us to tap into new stores of energy

+- fire (chemical energy store in meat, wood, biomass)
+- agriculture (chemical energy in grass)
+- windmills and water mills (wind, water kinetic energy)
+- we can burn coal now (500 million year's worth of prior photosynthesis)

 ## Terms

 The Great Acceleration - time since 1945 in which humans have shaped the climate by affecting 3 major biogeochemical cycles

 Biota - the full set of living things in an area

-Technologies that increased the amount of energy we could harvest:  (i.e they convert a 'useless' store of energy into a 'useful' one)

-- fire allows humans to harness more energy
-- agriculture
-- windmills and water mills